Seongbuk-dong: Cultural diversity

 The embassies in Seoul often hold cultural exchange festivals for foreigners and local residents.

 European Christmas market

 The European Christmas market is held every winter to let people experience and celebrate Christmas.
 During the two-day festival, booths are held to offer dishes enjoyed during Christmas holidays from each country.

 Seongbuk Global Village Center

-Reason for foundation

 The Seongbuk Global Village Center was established in 2009 for residents in the local area.
 The center is a place where Korean and foreign residents can share their cultures.
-This center will help overcome cultural differences and be ready to a multicultural society.
+This center is intended to help overcome cultural differences and be ready to a multicultural society.

-Programs

-There are several programs by Seongbuk Global Village Center.